Keith D. Schoen, BVMS

 Tara joined Hill & Harbour Veterinary Center in 2017.
 She has been working in veterinary and client care for the past 7 years.
 Prior to that, she was involved in a variety of animal care settings which included caring for marine mammals, reptiles, parrots, and penguins.
 She believes pets are family, and customer care is of the utmost importance.
 She enjoys building lasting relationships with our patients and their human companions.

 Tara lives in Charlestown with her husband, son, and two beautiful kitties Denali and Ridge.
-She enjoys hiking, gardening, and backyard birding.

 Sarah Deliberis, Certified Veterinary Technician

 Sarah is a veterinary technician who is originally from Coventry.
 In 2010, she moved to New Brunswick, Canada, where she attended Oulton College for veterinary technology.
 She has a passion for patient care and is interested in studying animal behavior more in depth in the future.
 Sarah is also a certified veterinary technician (CVT) through the Rhode Island Veterinary Medical Association.

 Sarah has two cats and a dog, all of whom are rescue animals.
 She is also a part of Little Falls Farm in Greene, where she helps raise and show sheep.

 Kali started with Hill & Harbour Veterinary Center in August 2017.
 She originates from Coventry, RI and has been working as a small animal veterinary technician for over 10 years with a focus on Surgery.
 Kali has three cats of her own named Ricky, Obie, and Julienne and two dogs named Trina and Rex.
 She enjoys the outdoors and many summer activities.

 Shantè joined Hill and Harbour Veterinary Center in 2017.
 She has worked in the veterinary field since 2004, as both a client service representative and as a technician.